zalify/easy-email-editor/How to write a custom block.md

 ```

-`transform`  mainly to transform your custom block into a or more basic block.
-When transformToMjml is called, if it is found to be a custom block, we will call its transform method to convert it into basic blocks.
+`render`  mainly to render your custom block into a or more basic block.
+When transformToMjml is called, if it is found to be a custom block, we will call its render method to convert it into basic blocks.
 At the same time, the following parameters will be injected `currentBlockData, current idx, page context`.

 You can construct your custom block through basic blocks.
 For example,
 a custom button, only the background color and text can be modified